codex-storage/codex-testnet-starter/USINGCODEX_WIN.md

 curl -o "%CID%.png" "http://localhost:8080/api/codex/v1/data/%CID%/network"
 ```
 > #### 📢 **Note**
->NOTE: Use the file type of the image uploaded in the previous step
+> NOTE: Use the correct extension for the downloaded file.

 Note that Codex does not store content-type or extension information.
 If you get an error, run `echo ${CID}` to verify your CID is set properly.